What is bento?A bento lunch is a compact, balanced, visually appealing meal packed in a box.

 - Silicone Cups: These work well as food separators and there are many fun colors and shapes to choose from.

 1) I try to Pre-pack lunches the night before.
 The next morning, I'll just have to cut fruits or cheese and assemble them into the bento box.

 2) Use leftovers from dinner.
 Sometimes I pack them directly into the bento box and sometimes into a microwavable bowl so I could heat it up the next morning, allow the food to cool down and transfer into the bento box.

-3) Use freezer stash like frozen vegetables, meatballs, onigiri, dumplings and more.
+3) Use freezer stash like frozen homemade muffins, meatballs, onigiri, dumplings and more.